Papyrus 104

 Papyrus 104 (in the Gregory-Aland numbering), designated by the symbol 𝔓104, is a fragment that is part of a leaf from a papyrus codex, it measures 2.5 by 3.75 inches (6.35 by 9.5 cm) at its widest.
-It is conserved in the Papyrology Rooms at Sackler Library, Oxford, UK.
+It is conserved in the Papyrology Rooms at Bodleian Art Library, Oxford, UK.
 The front (recto) contains lines from the Gospel of Matthew 21:34-37, in Greek, the back (verso) contains tentative traces of lines from verses 43 and 45.

 Description

 This papyrus ranks among the earliest surviving texts of Matthew.
 It consists of six verses from the Gospel of Matthew, in a fragmentary condition, and is dated from early to late 2nd century.

 The text of the manuscript concurs with the NA27/UBS4 (Greek New Testaments) completely, with the exception that it does not include Matthew 21:44.
 This verse is also omitted in manuscripts: Codex Bezae, Minuscule 33, some Old-Latin manuscripts, Syriac Sinaiticus (syrs), Diatessaron.
 However, it is included in Sinaiticus, Vaticanus, Ephraemi, Regius, Washingtonianus, and Dublinensis.
 This verse thus belongs to the so-called Western non-interpolations, making 𝔓104 the earliest witness to the interpolated nature of this verse.